 How to Visit Istanbul

 This Easter, Mike and I decided to spend the holiday visiting Istanbul, Turkey.
-We didn’t know precisely what to expect in Istanbul, and the adventure was one of the most memorable trips we’ve ever had together.
-Istanbul packs a lot, which is makes sense because it is the economic, cultural and historical center of Turkey and connects Europe to Asia both physically and culturally.
+We didn’t know precisely what to expect in Istanbul.
+Still, the adventure was one of the most memorable trips we’ve ever had together.
+Istanbul packs a lot, which makes sense because it’s the economic, cultural and historical center of Turkey.
+The city also connects Europe to Asia both physically and culturally.

 What to Expect in Istanbul

-We prepped for this trip our normal way, with travel books and blog surfing, and here is a list of take-aways that we found most important and some that were most surprising.
+We prepped for this trip our normal way, with travel books and blog surfing, and here is a list of takeaways that we found most important and some that were most surprising.

 |For a great guide on Istanbul, also look to The Adventurous Feet: Guide to Istanbul for First Time Visitors

 Istanbul is huge and dense – I wasn’t 100% prepared for this.
 It’s the 4th largest city in the world with almost 15 million residents packed in a dense, sprawling and modern city.
 Istanbul has roughly as many people as New York City, LA and Chicago combined, and almost twice as many inhabitants as London.
 Plus it’s growing, there is construction everywhere and a significant amount of foreign investment.